 Global supply chains are incredibly complex networks that require involvement by various professionals who must execute different tasks.
 Two of the most important parties involved in an international shipment are the freight forwarder and the customs broker.

 In a recent report released by the International Air Transport Association (IATA), air cargo volumes continued to skyrocket almost 10 percent in June, revealing that the first half of 2021 rivals the historic cargo volumes of 2017.

-On December 5, 2019, the Commodity Classification Standards Board (CCSB) posted amendments to the National Motor Freight Classification (NMFC ) class codes.
-These amendments will go in effect on January 4, 2020.
+On July 8, 2021, the Commodity Classification Standards Board (CCSB) issued Supplement 2 to NMF 100-AU.
+The National Motor Freight Classification (NMFC ) class code changes will go into effect on August 7, 2021.